awinogradov/sharps/README.md

 ### Using

-Example for two columns for devices with medium screen.
-Collapsed on small.
+Example for two columns on devices with medium screen.
+Will be collapsed on small.

 ``` javascript
 {